 No, Adobe is discontinuing this service, except for Acrobat Pro licenses.

 Online enrollment will be available at http://www.adobe.com/volume-licensing/education/enterprise-agreement.edu.html.
-Contact your reseller, or Bradley Buchanan (Adobe Education Account Manager), 970.568.8738, firstname.lastname@example.org.
-Also please inform Bruce Fast at email@example.com, in case OIT has more recent information about EEAs on campus.
+Contact your reseller, or Bradley Buchanan (Adobe Education Account Manager), 970.568.8738, email@example.com.
+Please inform Bruce Fast at firstname.lastname@example.org if you would like OIT assistance with the paperwork, or recent information about other EEAs on campus.

-You can keep using your current Creative Suite software until the your for as long as your computer lasts.
+You can keep using your current Creative Suite software indefinitely.
+You can activate your Adobe software on a new computer if you first deactivate it on your old computer.
 New Creative Cloud apps will be backward-compatible with CS6 for at least 5 years (June 2018).

 Concurrency is still available for CS6, and only in labs or classrooms, not to individual or virtual workstations, and a software management system must be in place to meter usage.
 But there are no current plans to provide concurrent licensing with Creative Cloud.
 In particular, EEA licensing is on a per-device basis, and not concurrent.